What are your favorite story books for speech therapy?

 The Pout-Pout Fish Goes to School

-Ashley from Sweet Southern Speech posted about her favorites in her post Building Vocabulary With Back to School Books.
-She writes “The Pout-Pout Fish series of books offer an excellent opportunity to use imagery for vocabulary building.
+Ashley from Sweet Southern Speech shares how she uses the Pout Pout Fish in speech therapy.
+She writes, “The Pout-Pout Fish series of books offer an excellent opportunity to use imagery for vocabulary building.
 Just look at his face on the cover!”

 2. Aunt Isabel Tells a Good One by Kate Duke

 Susan from Kids Learn Language said, “One of my favorite books for therapy (only one???) is Aunt Isabel Tells a Good One, by Kate Duke.”
 It’s an engaging story that walks kids through how a story is written – what elements you need to have.

 Aunt Isabel tells her nice and nephew about stories, as she makes up a story from elements they all suggest – and the heroine saves everyone.
 Her kids have always loved it!
 Susan has a companion resource for this book in her store. https://www.teacherspayteachers.com/…/Story-Elements…

 4. A Bad Case of Stripes by David Shannon

 Linda from Looks Like Language loves using A Bad Case of Stripes to help students make inferences and work on social skills.
 It helps students understand that other people have different perspectives.
 Linda reads it with her students to work on interpreting facial expressions and talk about how people feel about each other.